© Crown copyright 2021

 - provides better value for money

 The Technology Code of Practice contains guidance and case studies to help you migrate from legacy infrastructure and manage the full lifecycle of your technology.
-More guidance and case studies will continue to be added.

-The Technology Code of Practice
+Spend controls and the Technology Code of Practice

 1. Define user needs